eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 Arrays are very similar to sequences with two main differences:
 They can have multiple dimensions and their elements are initialized to the default value at the start.

-An array needs to know the number of dimensions it maanges.
+An array needs to know the number of dimensions it manages.
 The user must provide a vector with as many elements as there are dimensions in the array.
 Each element in the vector represents the size of the given dimension.